edwardmurphy/edwardmurphy.github.io-src/content/pages/about.md

 Date: 2016-10-10 15:30
 Category: About

-B.S., Neuroscience (Phi Beta Kappa)
+B.S., Neuroscience (Phi Beta Kappa) from the University of Pittsburgh.
-M.S., Statistics
+M.S., Statistics from San Diego State University.
+Completed all the course work for a Ph.D. in Computational Science from Claremont Graduate University and San Diego State University, but stalled on the research part.
+Perhaps again one day...

 Biostatistician, Statistical Programmer, Quality Engineer, Data Analyst, Biochemist with 15 years experience in the biotech industry.